 Housing costs in Plympton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Plympton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Plympton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Plympton are a mix of both white- and blue-collar jobs.
 Overall, Plympton is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Plympton who work in management occupations (14.01%), office and administrative support (13.23%), and teaching (7.01%).

-A relatively large number of people in Plympton telecommute to their jobs.
-Overall, about 19.33% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.33% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Plympton is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Plympton is a great place for families with children to consider.
+First of all, many other families with children live here, making Plympton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Plympton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Plympton’s overall crime rate is lower than average for the country.

 In Plympton, however, the average commute to work is quite long.
 On average, people spend 31.02 minutes each day getting to work, which is significantly higher than the national average.

-The citizens of Plympton are very well educated compared to the average community in the nation: 38.42% of adults in Plympton have a bachelor's degree or even advanced degree.
+The population of Plympton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.42% of adults in Plympton have a bachelor's degree or even advanced degree.

 The per capita income in Plympton in 2022 was $54,640, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $218,560 for a family of four.